Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Learn from the mistakes of others.
-You can't live long enough to make them all yourself."
+> "It is not uncommon for people to spend their whole life waiting to start living."
-> — **Eleanor Roosevelt**
+> — **Eckhart Tolle**

 ---